 If you’re writing about which types of wooden floor are best for a bathroom, include links to bathroom flooring.
 It sounds ridiculously obvious, but this is the kind of basic stuff you need to get right.

 If you don’t have products that are relevant to your post, don’t use them.’

 This explicitly does not mean selling to the reader or trying to strong-arm them into clicking through to a conversion.

-In our piece for FDF, What Is The Best Laminate Flooring, we break down the benefits of each type of laminate flooring product.
+In our piece for FDF, we broke down the benefits of each type of laminate flooring product.
 All while helpfully linking to category pages where the user can browse products of that nature.